A Survey of Real-Time Support, Analysis, and Advancements in ROS 2: Enhancements and Modifications for Real-Time Performance

 Next, we discuss papers addressing inter-process communication in ROS~2, its interaction with GPU and accelerators, its integration in containerized systems and orchestration mechanisms, and mechanisms for automated latency management.

 \textbf{Optimizing Inter-Process Communication.} Beyond CPU scheduling, researchers have proposed system-level enhancements targeting the performance and predictability of ROS~2's inter-process communication (IPC), often focusing on limitations within the default DDS middleware or exploring alternatives.
 Kim et al.~\cite{kim2025cros} identified the lack of priority propagation across ROS~2's multi-layered architecture, leading to priority inversion where low-priority DDS or kernel threads delay high-priority application messages.
 To address this, they developed the \emph{Cros-Rt} framework, which explicitly aligns thread priorities across the application, middleware, and kernel layers to ensure consistent communication across layers that uphold priority ordering.
 Orthogonally, Ishikawa et al.~\cite{ishikawaaso2025ros2agnocastsupporting} proposed the \emph{ROS~2 Agnocast} framework to optimize the data transfer efficiency within ROS~2 by using zero-copy shared memory for IPC.
 They observed that current applications are often bottlenecked by data serialization and copying overheads in DDS, especially for large messages, but also identified key limitations in existing zero-copy DDS implementations, such as the inability to handle unsized message types (e.g., images or point clouds).
 They introduce a novel publish/subscribe solution through Agnocast using shared memory and pointer-swapping that supports unsized message types, enabling true zero-copy IPC and further enhancing communication efficiency through latency reduction and throughput improvement.
 Specific middleware protocols for large data objects have been investigated also by Peeck et al.~\cite{Peeck2021, Peeck2023} in the context of the DDS.
+Luo et al.~\cite{luo2025flexible} proposed a multi-stage approach for enabling efficient zero-copy inter-process communication in ROS 2, with a focus on supporting dynamically structured data fields.
+The approach builds upon the mini memory management system component, allowing multiple processes to access the same message instance from a shared memory space, and the message propagation is adapted, which ensures compatibility with the existing ROS 2 communication framework.